NeuraLegion/sectester-js/packages/core/README.md

 # @secbox/core

-The base package can be used to scan local targets, without exposing them to the internet.
+The base package can be used to obtaining config including credentials from different sources, and provide simplified abstraction to handle integration events and commands.

 ## Setup